SafeHome.org may receive compensation from some providers listed on this page. Learn More

 There’s no question that Vivint is one of the best security systems with home automation.
 You can clearly see that in the feature-rich Vivint Smart Hub (touchscreen control panel), in the indoor and outdoor security camera with A.I.
 Smart Deter, and in the customizable Vivint app.When I reviewed Vivint, I was impressed by the quality of the equipment.
 But I’m not a big fan of Vivint’s 60-month contract or that they give customers only three days to cancel.
 Other companies like SimpliSafe give users a 60-day refund period; ADT even has a six-month money-back guarantee.

-Vivint’s monitoring service starts at $39 per month.
+Vivint’s monitoring service starts at $24.99 per month for its base plan.
 It’s not as good as ADT and its multi-redundant monitoring facilities, but Vivint does have two in-house monitoring facilities.

 One of the text messages I got from Vivint during my testing.